gaurav1780/comp1010practicalClassMaterial/week 10 - custom-built arraylist/workshopCustomBuiltArrayLists.md

 data[i] = r;
 ```

-You should create a deep copy of `r` as:
+You should create an instance copy of `r` as:

 ```java
 data[i] = new Rectangle(r);